Are you a Canadian resident or citizen and wondering who needs a US bank account?

 If you travel to the States frequently, opening a bank account with an American bank makes your life easier.
 You’ll find it easier to access your money and won’t have to worry about converting currencies from Canadian dollars to U.S. dollars and back again.

-➤ A US Dollar Bank Account at a Canadian Bank
+➤ Open a US Dollar Bank Account at a Canadian Bank

 With a USD savings or chequing account at a Canadian bank, you can easily receive and keep USD and not have to convert U.S. Dollars to Canadian Dollars unless it’s required.

-➤ A US Bank Account for Canadians at a U.S. Bank
+➤ Open a US Bank Account for Canadians at a U.S. Bank

 Also, a U.S. dollar account at a bank located in the U.S. makes it easier to conduct some transactions, especially if you own a property in the U.S., live part of the year in the U.S., or often write U.S. dollar cheques.

 ➤ Obtain a US Dollar Credit or Debit Card

-If you make a lot of purchases in U.S. dollars and prefer a credit card, you should consider obtaining a U.S. credit card.
+Alternatively, if you make a lot of purchases in U.S. dollars and prefer a credit card, you should consider obtaining a USD-denominated credit card.
 You can save 2.5% or more in foreign currency conversion fees when making payments in USD.
 However, the challenge is it comes with a hefty annual fee.